-DNR’s Pacific Cascade Region stretches from the Pacific Ocean to the Cascade Range and includes more than 500,000 acres of DNR-managed land.
+DNR’s Pacific Cascade Region stretches from the Pacific Ocean to the Cascade Range and includes approximately 450,000 acres of DNR-managed land.
 Unique to the region are the scenic Columbia River Gorge, infamous Mt.
 St. Helens volcano, numerous DNR natural preserves and natural resources conservation areas.
-Recreation in this region occurs primarily in the Capitol State Forest and the Yacolt Burn State Forest with many recreation sites that include campgrounds, trailheads, day-use areas, and a several hundred miles of recreation trails.
+Recreation in this region occurs primarily in the Yacolt Burn State Forest with many recreation sites that include campgrounds, trailheads, day-use areas, and many miles of recreation trails.

 | || The Discover Pass is your ticket to Washington's Great Outdoors.
 Learn more|

-Updated: January 7, 2014Find out which recreation sites in the Pacific Cascade Region are open or closed...and more.
+Updated: Feb.
+13, 2015Find out which recreation sites in the Pacific Cascade Region are open or closed...and more.
 Select one of the following links: